glampert/reverse-engineering-dungeon-siege/README.md

 ### Building

-A `premake4` script is included, but it was only tested on Mac OSX / Clang and will probably not work out-of-the-box with GCC/Linux.
+A `premake4` script is included, but it was only tested on Mac OSX / Clang and will probably not work out-of-the-box with GCC / Linux.
 Fixing eventual issues should be easy, nevertheless.

 To build, navigate to the source code root and run: